lego12239/htmltmpl.tcl/README.md

       a data dict for substitution.
 A content of this element is repeated as many times as there are elements in the list with tags substitution as expected.

+  TMPL_IF
+      <TMPL_IF NAME=var_key_name>...</TMPL_IF>

+      A content of this element is not included in the output if:
+      - var_key_name key isn't exist in a data dict
+      - value of a key is an empty string
+      - value of a key is a false boolean value(according to Tcl_GetDouble) In other case a content is included in the output.